 The definition of consumer “pain” is when they have intent, want to engage, and the site does not deliver on the consumer’s expectation.
-There is an absence of the right content
+Some examples of expectations not being met....

 A recent study showed 64% of consumers reached out to customer support to assist them with an online or in store purchase.
 Because front line staff and call center staff are positioned on the front line, they are exposed to this pain daily.

 To be effective in their roles, frontline staff are literally forced to construct solutions to deal with these consumer pain points.
 If they didn’t, no sales would be occurring.
 We are on the search for the pain and the employee activities required to resolve this pain.